batuhan/VirtualMachineHandler/README.md

 ## Features

 - Uses `cloud-init` to provision servers, providing compatibility between different linux distros.

 - Backend agnostic.
 VMH provides its own minimal REST API, so you can attach it to your existing infrastructure easily.

 - Security first.
 VMH generates passwords randomly and requires users to change their password on first login.

 - Async by default.
 Non-blocking calls with HTTP callbacks.
 You can define auth headers and tokens for verification too.

+- Archive instead of delete.
+VMH archives virtual machines instead of permanently deleting them, so you can keep your business data safe.

 - Manage multiple datacenter configurations with a single deployment and without a database.

 - Default configuration that can be shared between multiple datacenter configurations.

 - Handle machine state via an easy REST API.
 Available actions as on, off, suspend, shutdown and reboot.

 ## Configuration